-If you’re anything like me you might view yourself as a marvelous misfit, a fabulously faulty work in progress (WOP).
+If you’re anything like me, you might view yourself as a marvelous misfit or a fabulously faulty work in progress.
 I say that as a compliment — I classify myself, my best friends, my husband and most members of my family as a bunch of wonderful weirdos!
-We’re the kind who don’t live life by the book, those who don’t quite have it all together (our busy brains tend to kink consistency).
+We’re the kind who don’t live life by the book, those who achieve amazing things yet don’t quite ever have it all together (our busy brains tend to kink consistency).

 How To Make A Personal Reboot Checklist

 There are seven categories in the personal reboot checklist.
 In each, you’ll designate one uplifting task that quickly fills you with positive energy and motivation.